thejsway/thejsway/CONTRIBUTING.md

 ## How to contribute

 Please feel free to improve the quality of this content by submitting pull requests.
 A merged PR will make you appear in the contributor list.
 It will, however, be considered a donation of your work to this project.
+You are still bound by the conditions of the license, meaning that you are not considered an author or owner of the content once it has been merged in.

 You may use issues for asking questions, pointing out mistakes or suggestings ideas.